UP-RS-ESP/DEM-KZP/KZ-Topo-Picker/Readme.md

 Toolbox (which are mostly installed in academic environment).
 The Mapping Toolbox will come in handy, but is not required.
-The Curve Fitting Toolbox will be used if available and will produce slightly different fitting parameters, e.g. (for 95% confidence Intervals).
+The Curve Fitting Toolbox will be used if available and will produce slightly different fitting parameters (e.g., for 95% confidence Intervals).
 Make sure to add the Topotoolbox to the Matlab PATH.

 2. _export_fig_ from Mathworks MATLAB Central: